rfo909/RForth/README.md

 Non-standard
 ------------
 The RFOrth implementation has no intention of following Forth standards.
-It is a toy language, even as I plan to use it on microcontrollers.
+It is a toy language, for discovering what can be done with some stacks and bytecode, but I still plan to put it to real use.

 It currently (2025-10) does not implement the CREATE ...
 DOES> but it still can do the same by means of reading the &IsCompiling status byte, and depending on its value do